 Remove obstructions from the road that inhibit the plows from being able to do their job such as parked cars and basketball hoops.
 Do not push the snow from your driveway onto the road.
 As indicated above, it creates a hazardous situation for passing motorists, and when the snowplow does come around, the extra snow is going to end up in front of your driveway again.
 Pile snow on your property.
 On garbage collection day, provide a clear path to your refuse container.
 This will help avoid lifting injuries for the collectors.

-Keep the sidewalks in front of their properties cleared of snow and ice.
+Keep the sidewalks and bus stops adjacent to their properties cleared of snow and ice.

 It is the responsibility of property owners to clear snow from the sidewalk(s) adjacent to their property.
 The City dispatches plows to clear the sidewalks adjacent to most multi-lane arterial roads in the city.
 Crews will begin working on City-maintained sidewalks as soon as the snow starts falling and continue plowing as long as necessary.